fralik/rundata-net/docs/getting-started/user_guide.rst

 Below is the description of each of these labels.

+.. _guide-list-of-inscriptions:

 List of inscriptions
 ====================

-​It's a list where each node corresponds to an individual inscription.
+​It's a list where each node corresponds to an individual inscription. inscriptions are referenced by a unique name/ID called signature, see :doc:`/db/signature`.
 Some inscriptions changed their name/ID throughout years.
 One example is isncription :samp:`Öl 2`, which had names :samp:`B 1076` and :samp:`L 1324`.
 The list of inscriptions contains the most recent names only, i.e. no :samp:`B 1076` nor :samp:`L 1324`.
 The former names (if any) are presented on the :ref:`main display<main-display-info>` when inscription is selected.